oanguenot/webrtcmetrics/README.md

   pname: 'PeerConnection_1',  // Optional.
 Name of the peer connection
   cid: 'call007984',          // Optional.
 Call Id
   uid: 'jdoe@mycorp.com',     // Optional.
 User Id
-  verbose: true,              // Optional.
-Display verbose logs or not.
   ticket: true,               // Optional.
 Generate a ticket at the end of the call or not.
   record: true,               // Optional.
 Record reports in the ticket or not.
 });